Chronic Thromboembolic Pulmonary Hypertension (CTEPH)

 However, if caught early, it may be managed with medication or cured with a surgery called pulmonary thromboendarterectomy (PTE).
 The specialists in our Pulmonary Hypertension Clinic will work with you to develop an effective treatment plan.

-Some symptoms you may experience if you have CTEPH include:
+Some symptoms you may experience include:

-- Shortness of breath, lightheadedness or fainting with physical activity
+Shortness of breath, lightheadedness, or fainting with physical activity

 A pulmonary embolism can trigger CTEPH.
 Up to 1 in 25 people who have had a pulmonary embolism—even those who were treated with blood thinners—develop CTEPH.
-Having multiple pulmonary embolisms can increase your CTEPH risk.
+Having multiple pulmonary embolisms can increase your risk.

 Certain medical conditions can increase your risk as well, such as: